conchyliculture/NvapiFans/NOTES.md

 00000028 is_port_id_set  dd ?
 0000002C NV_I2C_INFO_V3  ends
 ```
+In Ida, doubleclick on var_34, and from the stack view, apply the new type you just created.

 This lets us confirm that some values statically set in the code in IDA match expectations: